katieraby/northcoders-news-API/README.md

 POST /api/topics
 ```

-- accepts an object containing `slug` and `description` property, the `slug` must be unique
+- body accepts an object containing `slug` and `description` property, the `slug` must be unique
 - responds with the posted topic object

 ```http
 GET /api/topics/:topic/articles
 ```

+Responds with:

+- a `total_count` property, displaying the total number of articles for the given topic
-- responds with an array of article objects for a given topic
+- an `articles` array of article objects for the given topic
 - each article should have:
   - `author` which is the `username` from the users table,
   - `title`
   - `article_id`
   - `votes`
-  - `comment_count` which is the accumulated count of all the comments with this article_id.
+  - `comment_count` which is the count of all the comments with this article_id.
 You should make use of knex queries in order to achieve this.
   - `created_at`
   - `topic`